Chrysler Town & Country (1941–1988): 1969-1973

-For 1972, the mid-cycle restyle originally intended for the prior year made its appearance.
-The overall design of Chrysler models remained very similar.
-The uni-body platform and all key dimensions remained unchanged.
+The mid-cycle restyle originally intended for 1971 made its appearance for the 1972 model year.
+The overall design of Chrysler models remained very similar, and the uni-body platform and all key dimensions remained unchanged.
 The fuselage theme evolved toward an even simpler body side, still with a subtle rearward sloping character line, but with a squared off shoulder at the window sill.
 The front bumper retained its loop form, adding a center divider splitting the grille into halves.
-Greenhouses for all four-door models remained unchanged, while two-door coupe rooflines grew more formal, and convertibles were dropped.
+Greenhouses for all four-door models remained unchanged, while two-door coupe rooflines became more formal, and convertibles were dropped from the lineup.
 After many years of declining sales, the 300 series was eliminated, replaced by a New Yorker Brougham series with plusher interior choices and more standard equipment, slotted between the Imperial and New Yorker.

 For 1972, the Town & Country borrowed most of its exterior trim from the New Yorker.
-Die-cast grille inserts were shared with New Yorker, and rear-wheel openings once again wore fender skirts.
+Die-cast grille inserts were shared with the New Yorker, and rear-wheel openings once again wore fender skirts.
 Brushed bright metal moldings about two inches wide ran the length of the car from the front bumper to rear, and served as the lower border for the standard simulated wood grain side panels.
 Standard wheel covers were shared with the Newport and were identical to the 1969 wheel covers, then shared with the New Yorker.
 Inside, the front seating choices and door trim were again shared with the Newport Custom.
 Seatbacks for the standard notch-back front seat featured a high back design with integrated headrests.
 Chrysler's two-way door-gate became a three-way, able to open as door with the glass up.